Categories: Travel

 2. Skipping a VPN

 Security researchers regularly uncover weaknesses in public Wi-Fi, especially at hotels and airports.
 Using personal mobile internet is the safest choice for sensitive tasks, but if you must use public Wi-Fi, a Virtual Private Network (VPN) adds critical protection.
-To understand what is VPN and how it works, know that it encrypts your data, making it difficult for outsiders to intercept your information – even on unsecured networks.
+To understand what is a VPN and how it works, know that it encrypts your data, making it difficult for outsiders to intercept your information – even on unsecured networks.
 It’s a simple step that adds a strong safeguard.

 Before you travel, disable automatic connection settings on your devices.
 Otherwise, your phone or laptop could connect to nearby Wi-Fi or Bluetooth devices without your knowledge, leaving you exposed when your VPN isn’t active.